-Disclosure: Special thanks to Secret Food Tours for having us on this Secret Food Tours Mexico City.
+Disclosure: Special thanks to Secret Food Tours for having us on this Colonia Roma Food Tour.
 All views and opinions expressed are our own.
 Full bellies and happy taste buds too.

 Disclaimer: This page contains affiliate links.
 That means at no extra charge to you, we earn a small commission when you purchase using these links.
 Thank you for your support.